Valencia-Risk/SP-List-Migration-Scripts/README.md

 ### Entra ID App Registration

+This step is only required on one Tenant as we use a Multi-Tenant setup.
+Meaning if I'm doing a full migration, I can just set up the App Registration in tenant 1 and I'll be asked for approval/consent when I sign into tenant 2.

+*If you've been provided a Client ID from someone else, like Valencia Risk, skip the Entra ID App Registration and enter the provided ID into the appsettings.json.*

 * Set up a multi-tenant application in Entra ID.
 * Configure the following delegated API permissions for the application:
   * `Graph - Sites.FullControl.All`
   * `SharePoint - AllSites.FullControl`
+* Grant Admin Approval for all API permissions.
 * Ensure the `ClientId` in the `appsettings.json` file matches the application registration's client ID.
+See next section.
 * A client-secret is not needed as it's Multi-Tenant and uses Delegated permissions.
+Meaning we get the token and tenant via the User sign in.

 These steps are necessary to ensure the application has the required permissions to access and manage SharePoint sites and lists.